 The short answer to your question is, “Yes, you do.”
 After all, if you have been harmed by an unsafe prescription or over-the-counter drug, you may be able to file a product liability lawsuit against the drug manufacturing company and other parties in the chain of distribution.

-And that’s where it gets complicated, because pharmaceutical companies are usually represented by the best product liability lawyers in Pennsylvania.
+And that’s where it gets complicated, because pharmaceutical companies are usually represented by the best product liability lawyers in Pittsburgh.
 Suing a drug company in Pittsburgh may feel like running a marathon with dumbbell attached to your leg.